montehurd/mediawiki-quickstart/README.md

 ./shellto j pwd                    # Show working directory in jobrunner container
 ```

+## Debugging

+### VSCode

+- Ensure the "PHP Debug" extension is installed

+- Set breakpoints in your MediaWiki PHP files

+- Start the debugger in VS Code (F5 or the "Start Debugging" button)

+- Browse to the Mediawiki page executing your breakpoint code

 ## Miscellaneous

 - Skip installation of the `Vector` skin on a fresh install